 - GDP and GNP are exaggerated by the activity of multinational companies; behind the headline numbers, Ireland's growth has slowed but is still one of the fastest in the euro area - The National Accounts are distorted by several companies and their assets being reclassified as resident in Ireland.
-GDP and GNP series are suboptimal as a result.
-All other metrics show the economy is growing, albeit slower than in 2015.
-Our underlying metric suggest the economy grew by 4.6% y-o-y in 2016. - At the same time, employment is expanding; unemployment was down to 6.6% in February a cyclical low. - Consumer spending and investment have recovered.
-Consumption grew by 3% in 2016.
-There is pent up demand for investment e.g. housing supply is lagging demand, leading to soaring rents. - Brexit will slow Irish growth in 2017 - The UK may enter recession after its vote to leave the EU: for every 1% drop in UK GDP Ireland's may fall by 0.3-0.8%.
-Growth in 2016 will not be much affected; 2017 is likely to see some impact. - Government debt and deficit metrics are also distorted by GDP revisions; analysis should include other measures of Ireland's debt serviceability - Government debt-to-GDP is expected to have fallen to 76% in 2016; the GG deficit to 0.9%.
+GDP and GNP series have little information content as a result.
+By all other metrics Ireland's economy is growing, but at a slower pace than in 2015.
+Underlying real domestic demand rose 3.2% yoy in Q3 2016. - At the same time, employment is expanding; unemployment was down to 7.3% in November a cyclical low. - Consumer spending and investment have recovered.
+Car sales rose 18.1% yoy in Jan-Nov 2016.
+There is pent up demand for investment e.g. housing supply undershoots demand, leading to soaring rents. - Brexit will slow Irish growth in 2017 - The UK may enter recession after its vote to leave the EU: for every 1% drop in UK GDP Ireland's may fall by 0.3-0.8%.
+Growth in 2016 will not be much affected; 2017 is likely to see the full impact. - Government debt and deficit metrics are also distorted by GDP revisions; analysis should include other measures of Ireland's debt serviceability - Government debt-to-GDP is expected to fall to 76% in 2016; the GG deficit to 0.9%.
 The inflated GDP denominator means other metrics of debt serviceability are required. - Debt-to-GG Revenue (277%), interest cost as a share of revenue (8.6%) and the average interest rate on Ireland's debt (3.1%) are more apt measures for comparison with other sovereigns (2016 forecasts). - Excluding the distortions, Ireland's fiscal picture is improving.
-Ireland is in primary surplus, revenue data in recent quarters has been steady and spending is relatively restrained.
+Ireland is in primary surplus, revenue data to end-November 2016 were steady and spending has been restrained with the exception of health expenditure.

-Funding in 2017: €9-13 billion - up on 2016 low level; €6.5bn raised already
+Funding in 2017: €9-13 billion - up on 2016 low level

-Funding in 2017
+Funding Plan for 2017